kajanan1212/Canny-Edge-Detection/README.md

 ![Original Image](./images/01-image.jpg)

-### Step 2: Convert to Gray-Scale
+### Step 2: Convert the image to gray-scale (8bpp format)

 The loaded image is converted to gray-scale using the `rgb_to_gray_scale` function.
 Gray-scaling simplifies the image to a single channel, making edge detection more effective.
 The gray-scale image is saved as "02-gray-scale.jpg."

 ![Gray-Scale Image](./images/02-gray-scale.jpg)

-### Step 3: Remove Noise
+### Step 3: Filter image with a Gaussian kernel to remove noise

 To remove noise and smooth the image, a Gaussian kernel with a kernel size of 5 and a sigma of 1 is used.
 The `gaussian_kernel` function generates this 5x5 Gaussian kernel.
 The kernel is normalized to ensure that the sum of all its values equals 1, preserving image brightness.
 The noise-removed image is saved as "03-noise-removed.jpg."

 ![Noise-Removed Image](./images/03-noise-removed.jpg)

-### Step 4: Estimate Gradient Strength and Direction
+### Step 4: Estimate gradient strength and direction

 To estimate the gradient strength and direction within the image, the script uses two convolution kernels.
 The first kernel `Mx` calculates the horizontal gradient, and the second kernel `My` calculates the vertical gradient.
-These kernels are Sobel filters.
+These kernels are Prewitt filters.

 ```python
 Mx = np.array([[-1, 0, 1], [-1, 0, 1], [-1, 0, 1]], dtype=np.float32)